wink94/distributed-web-crawler/README.md

 - extract_text(html): This function takes in an HTML string and extracts the title and text content from it.
 - hard_disk_store(html, url): This function takes in an HTML string and a URL, and stores the HTML content on disk with a filename based on the URL.
 - crawl(url): This function takes in a URL, crawls the website, and returns a list of child URLs.
 It first checks if the URL is valid using validate_url().
 Then, it requests the page using the requests library, and extracts the HTML content using the extract_text() function.
 The HTML content is then stored on disk using hard_disk_store().
 Finally, the function uses beautifulsoup4 to parse the HTML and extract all child URLs, which are returned as a list.

+## Conclusion
+This project involved building a distributed web crawler using Python, Flask, and Requests.
+The main goal of the project was to create a system that can crawl multiple websites in parallel, distribute the workload across multiple nodes, and generate a graph representation of the website structure.

+To achieve this, we created a set of Flask endpoints that can receive requests for crawling, health checks, and graph generation.
+We also implemented a load-balancing system that can assign crawling tasks to worker nodes in a round-robin fashion.
+Finally, we used a data structure to keep track of the website structure and used it to generate the graph representation.

+This project was a great learning experience for understanding the basics of distributed systems, network programming, and load balancing.
+It provided insights into how to design and implement a scalable and fault-tolerant system that can handle large amounts of data and traffic.